aberut/paircorrelation2d/README.md

 paircorrelation2d is a Python module to compute the 2D pair correlation function ([radial distribution function](https://en.wikipedia.org/wiki/Radial_distribution_function)) g(r) for a set of points, corrected to take account of the boundary effects.

+A more detailed explanation on the different type of corrections to take account of boundary effects can be found in Natsuda Klongvessa (Ong)'s PhD Thesis, section 3.3.1 (pages 51-52), available online: [Study of Dense Assemblies of Active Colloids : collective
+Behavior and Rheological Properties](https://tel.archives-ouvertes.fr/tel-03282035/document).

 ## Installation

 Simply put the script in your working directory (or in any directory you added to your python path).